-- 60. The Internal Affairs Bureau shall respond to the scene and conduct investigations of serious uses of force, uses of force indicating apparent criminal conduct by an officer, uses of force by APD personnel of a rank higher than sergeant, or uses of force reassigned to the Internal Affairs Bureau by the Chief.
-In cases where the Internal Affairs Bureau initiates a criminal investigation, it shall ensure that such investigation remains separate from and independent of any administrative investigation.
-In instances where the Multi-Agency Task Force is conducting the criminal investigation of a serious use of force, the Internal Affairs Bureau shall conduct the administrative investigation. - 61.
-The Internal Affairs Bureau will be responsible for conducting both criminal and administrative investigations, except as stated in Paragraph 60.
-The Internal Affairs Bureau shall include sufficient personnel who are specially trained in both criminal and administrative investigations. - 62.
-Within six months from the Effective Date, APD shall revise the Internal Affairs Bureau manual to include the following: - a) definitions of all relevant terms: - b) procedures on report writing; - c) procedures for collecting and processing evidence;
+- respond to the scene and conduct investigations of seriousLevel 2 and Level 3 uses of force, uses of force indicating apparent criminal conduct by an officer, uses of force by APD personnel of a rank higher than sergeant, or uses of force reassigned to the Internal Affairs BureauDivision by the Chief.
+In cases where an investigator in the Internal Affairs BureauForce Investigation

+Section initiates a eriminal Level 2 or Level 3 use of force investigation, it and identifies indications of apparent criminal conduct, the Section shall ensure that such refer the use of force to an investigator in the Section, with no involvement in the initial administrative investigation remains into the Level 2 or 3 use of force, to conduct a criminal investigation.
+The criminal investigation shall remain separate from and independent of any administrative investigation.
+In instances where the Multi-Agency Task Force is conducting the criminal investigation of a serious use of force, the Internal Affairs BureauDivision shall conduct the administrative investigation. - 61.
+The Force Investigation Section of the Internal Affairs BureauDivision will be responsible for conducting both criminal and administrative investigations, except as stated in Paragraph 60.
+The Force Investigation Section of the Internal Affairs BureauDivision shall include sufficient personnel who are specially trained in both criminal and administrative investigations. - 62.
+Within six months from the Operational Date, APD shall revise the Internal Affairs Bureau manual to include the following: - a) definitions of all relevant terms; - b) procedures on report writing; - c) procedures for collecting and processing evidence;

 - d) procedures to ensure appropriate separation of criminal and administrative investigations in the event of compelled subject officer statements; - e) procedures for consulting with the District Attorney's Office or the USAO, as appropriate, including ensuring that administrative investigations are not unnecessarily delayed while a criminal investigation is pending; - f) scene management procedures; and - g) management procedures. - 63.
-Within ten months from the Effective Date, APD shall ensure that there are sufficient trained personnel assigned to the Internal Affairs Bureau to fulfill the requirements of this Agreement.
-APD shall ensure that all serious uses of force are investigated fully and fairly by individuals with appropriate expertise, independence, and investigative skills so that uses of force that are contrary to law or policy are identified and appropriately resolved; that policy, training, equipment, or tactical deficiencies related to the use of force are identified and corrected; and that investigations of sufficient quality are conducted so that officers can be held accountable, if necessary.
-At the discretion of the Chief, APD may hire and retain personnel, or reassign current APD employees, with sufficient expertise and skills to the Internal Affairs Bureau. - 64.
-Before performing force investigations, Internal Affairs Bureau personnel shall receive force investigation training that includes, at a minimum, the following areas: force investigation procedures; call-out and investigative protocols; proper roles of on-scene counterparts such as crime scene technicians, the Office of the Medical Investigator, District Attorney staff, the Multi-Agency Task Force, City Attorney staff, and Civilian Police Oversight Agency staff; and investigative equipment and techniques.
-Internal Affairs Bureau personnel shall also receive force investigation annual in-service training.
+Within ten39 months from the Operational Date, APD shall ensure that there are sufficient trained personnel assigned to the Internal Affairs BureauDivision and Force Investigation Section to fulfill the requirements of this Agreement.
+APD shall ensure that all seriousLevel 2 and Level 3 uses of force are investigated fully and fairly by individuals with appropriate expertise, independence, and investigative skills so that uses of force that are contrary to law or policy are identified and appropriately resolved; that policy, training, equipment, or tactical deficiencies related to the use of force are identified and corrected; and that investigations of sufficient quality are conducted so that officers can be held accountable, if necessary.
+At the discretion of the Chief, APD may hire and retain personnel, or reassign current APD employees, with sufficient expertise and skills to the Internal Affairs Bureau.
+Division or Force Investigation Section - 64.
+Before performing force investigations, Internal Affairs BureauForce

+Investigation Section personnel shall receive force investigation training that includes, at a minimum, the following areas: force investigation procedures; call-out and investigative protocols; proper roles of on-scene counterparts such as crime scene technicians, the Office of the Medical Investigator, District Attorney staff, the Multi-Agency Task Force, City Attorney staff, and Civilian Police Oversight Agency staff; and investigative equipment and techniques.

+Internal Affairs BureauForce Investigation Section personnel shall also receive force investigation annual in-service training.